-This H$\alpha$ behavior and how it is related to the contamination in the selection will be discussed in section \ref{sec:halpha_ew}.
-Figure \ref{fig:hdeltaew_atotalratio} shows the distributions of the A/Total fraction and H$\delta$ Equivalent Width in absorption.
-These two quantities are indicators of the strength of the A-star component and are used in the selection process.
-They are correlated, as expected.
+This H$\alpha$ behavior and how it is related to the contamination in the selection will be discussed in Section \ref{sec:halpha_ew}.
+The quantities A/Total and H$\delta$ absorption Equivalent Width are roughly correlated.
+This is expected since both are indicators of the strength of the A-star component.
+Figure \ref{fig:signal_noise} shows the distribution of the signal-to-noise ratio in the 4150-4300\AA\, range (median of the per pixel signal-to-noise ratios for all pixels in this wavelength range) of the sample as a function of redshift and rest-frame absolute magnitude in the same wavelength range (denoted by [4200]; for more details on the calculation of this magnitude, see Section \ref{sec:fid_band}) respectively.
+Even though we have not made explicit cuts in signal-to-noise ratio, 96\% of the objects have signal-to-noise ratio larger than 2, an approximate lower limit to robustly identify post-starburst galaxies (Figure \ref{fig:signal_noise}).
+Therefore, the mis-identification due to low signal-to-noise ratio is not a major source of concern for this sample.
+We quantify the effects of signal-to-noise ratio on selection further below.

-\subsection{Coadded spectra}
+\subsection{Coadded Spectra}